Nomado24 Logo

 How take-home pay is calculated

-The solidarity surcharge (5.5% of income tax) only applies above an exemption limit and phases in via an 11.9% transition zone; tax class III doubles the limit.
-Church tax is 9% of income tax (8% in Bavaria and Baden-Württemberg).
+The solidarity surcharge (5.5 percent of income tax) only applies above an exemption limit and phases in via an 11.9 percent transition zone, so most single earners below roughly €74,000 gross pay no Soli at all; tax class III doubles the limit.
+Church tax is 9 percent of income tax (8 percent in Bavaria and Baden-Württemberg).
 Child allowances reduce only the base for the surcharge and church tax, not the monthly income tax.

 Frequently asked questions

-Which tax class should I pick?
+Which tax class (Steuerklasse) should I pick as a newcomer?

 Why does the result differ from my payslip?

-Income tax here is computed with the official PAP 2026 — to the cent.
+Income tax here is computed with the official PAP 2026, to the cent.
 Differences come from the factor method (class IV), a different health top-up contribution, private health insurance, allowances on your tax card, the old-age relief amount or benefits in kind, none of which are modeled here.

 What is the basic tax allowance in 2026?